 With Samsung's elegant and simple DeX dock, you can turn the S8 into a mini desktop PC for much less than what you'd pay for the real thing.
 All you have to is hook the $150 DeX up to a monitor, keyboard and mouse, and then set the S8 onto the built-in USB-C connector — you're ready to go.
 In use, the DeX offers a surprisingly clean and simple interface, while also giving you the flexibility to multi-task as you use multiple windows or full-screen apps, though our DeX review found the device to be a work in progress.
 The DeX dock even has Windows 10 virtualization options, making it potentially attractive for business use.

 With the new Samsung Connect app built into the S8, your phone can be the control center for many of your smart home devices.
 All you have to do is pull down from the top of the screen to see a list of all your connected devices.
 Since Samsung Connect includes support for third-party gadgets, it's not limited only to Samsung products.
 However, you will need the Samsung Connect Home, a combination Wi-Fi routher and SmartThings hub, to control third-party devices.
-The $169 Samsung Connect Home hub is now available for pre-order from Best Buy.
+The $169 Samsung Connect Home hub is now available from Best Buy.

 Qualcomm announced its latest flagship mobile system on a chip back at CES, but we've been waiting for a phone maker to actually go an put the Snapdragon 835 in an actual device.
 The wait is over with the S8, and based on our testing, Samsung's new flagship is faster than every other Android phone on the market.
 (The iPhone 7 Plus does give Samsung's phone a run for its money, particularly in single-core testing with the Geekbench 4 measure of overall performance.)
 Even better, the Snapdragon 835 is more power efficient, too, which helps explain the Galaxy S8's strong showing in our battery testing.